 In addition to the above, the price of simultaneous translation is largely dependent on the prevalence of the source and target language(s).
 Interpreting between the most common (Hungarian-English, Hungarian-German) pairs of languages costs less than between two languages other than Hungarian (for example from English into German), but in case of special language combinations it can happen that an intermediary language – thus two extra interpreters – need to be involved: In case of German-Italian, for example, communication can take place probably first from German into Hungarian and then from Hungarian into Italian – this is called relay interpreting.

-Therefore, if you can choose a major world language (English, German or French) as the second language of your conference, you have already taken a step towards minimising the expected cost of interpreting services.
-Depending on the actual interpreting needs, the length and frequency of breaks and the availability of resources for preparation, simultaneous interpreting can sometimes be provided by a single interpreter.
+Thus, if we manage to find a world language (English, German, French) as the second language of a conference, we have already reduced the foreseeable interpretation costs.
+Simultaneous interpreting for certain events, depending on the expected continuous interpretation need, the length and frequency of the breaks and the possibility of preparation, can be done by a single interpreter, by prior arrangement.

 The success of a conference held with simultaneous interpretation depends on – some – cooperation of the organizers and participants with the interpreters and the interpretation provider.